apache/flink/docs/dev/windows.md

 over which we can apply computations.
 This document focuses on how windowing is performed in Flink and how the programmer can benefit to the maximum from its offered functionality.

 The general structure of a windowed Flink program is presented below.
-This is also going to serve as a roadmap for the rest of the page.
+The first snippet refers to *keyed* streams, while the second to *non-keyed* ones.
+As one can see, the only difference is the `keyBy(...)` call for the keyed streams and the `window(...)` which becomes `windowAll(...)` for non-keyed streams.
+These is also going to serve as a roadmap for the rest of the page.

+    //----------------------    KEYED STREAMS   ----------------------//

     stream
            .keyBy(...)          <-  keyed versus non-keyed windows
            .window(...)         <-  required: "assigner"